Skip to content

 Watch out for old ACP claims

-The Affordable Connectivity Program helped many households in the past, but the FCC says the ACP has ended for now.
-Check the FCC ACP page before trusting any page that still says ACP is open.
-If a company says you can get a free device, ask what program pays for it, whether you must sign a service contract, and what the bill will be after any discount.
+The Affordable Connectivity Program helped many households in the past, but the FCC says ACP ended for now because Congress did not provide more funding.
+As of June 1, 2024, households no longer receive the ACP discount.
+Check the FCC ACP page before trusting any page that says ACP is open.

 If Lifeline does not solve the problem, ask your internet company about its own low-cost plan.
-Also check local digital equity pages if you live in places such as Arlington, Fairfax, Richmond, Norfolk, Virginia Beach, Roanoke, or rural counties that may have local broadband projects.
-Virginia’s Digital Opportunity work focuses on access, affordability, and adoption, but the help a family can use is usually through local partners, not one statewide cash payment.
+You can also use EveryoneOn’s offer locator to search for low-cost offers in your area.
+Virginia’s Digital Opportunity work focuses on broadband adoption, affordability, and access, but the help a family can use is usually through local partners, not one statewide cash payment.

 Free public internet, computers, and printing

-Your local library may be the most practical technology office in your community.
+Your public library may be the most useful technology office in your community.
 Many Virginia libraries offer public computers, free Wi-Fi, printing, copying, scanning, online databases, basic tech help, and classes.
-Some libraries lend hotspots, Chromebooks, tablets, or learning kits, but this varies by library system and funding.
+Some libraries lend hotspots, Chromebooks, tablets, or learning kits, but this varies by local library system and funding.

-Use the Library of Virginia library directory to find your library system.
+Use the Library of Virginia public library directory to find your closest branch.
 You can also use Find It Virginia for free online learning and research tools available through Virginia libraries.
-If you live in a large county, check the library website for a technology page.
-For example, Fairfax County lists public PCs, Wi-Fi, printing, and device lending on its library technology page, while Virginia Beach offers online and in-person technology learning through Teach Yourself Technology.
+If you need a longer computer session for a benefits application, job application, telehealth form, or school paperwork, ask whether you can reserve a computer.

 Help finding a computer, tablet, or laptop